-If you're a developer for an email or identity providing service, you'll want to build out support to be a BrowserID primary.
+If your a developer for an email or identity providing service, you'll want to build out support to be a BrowserID primary.
 Here are some tips and tricks:

 - Your development server must be on the public internet to test against dev.diresworb.org

 - If you run a local instance (see below) of BrowserID, you can also have your primary be local

 - BrowserID requires a valid SSL certificate and HTTPS protocol.
 You can get around this for development by pointing to dev.diresworb.org